 Indoor or Outdoor

 Lacquer is thinner and less durable so you must use it indoors only.

 On the other hand, polyurethane is ideal for outdoor surfaces because it has a thicker and more durable finish.
 Exterior polyurethane is formulated with additives that make the paint coating resistant to UV rays.
 Plus, it has a thick layer that is resistant to water in case of rainfall.

 Ease of Application

-In terms of paint variety, you have a broader range of paint types to choose from with lacquer.
-You have acrylic, nitrocellulose, water-based, oil-based lacquer, and other types.
-Also, lacquer comes in a variety of colors so your choices aren’t limited.
+In terms of paint variety, you have a broader range of paint types and colors to choose from with lacquer.
+You have acrylic, nitrocellulose, water-based, oil-based, and other types.

-Polyurethane gives you a limited variety.
-It’s usually just water-based or oil-based polyurethane.
-However, you can also get a satin, medium gloss, or high gloss finish.
+Polyurethane gives you a limited variety since there are only two types; oil-based and water-based.
+But, you can also get a satin, medium, or high gloss finish.

 Clarity of Finish